Darragh-Nugent/Terrain-Generator/A2_response_to_criteria.md

 ### Core - First data persistence service

-- **AWS service name:**  Postgres
+- **AWS service name:**  PostgresSQL
 - **What data is being stored?:** Terrain Metadata
-- **Why is this service suited to this data?:** Terrain metadata is always structured the same way and is tabular
+- **Why is this service suited to this data?:** Terrain metadata is highly structured and fits naturally into a relational, tabular format
-- **Why is are the other services used not suitable for this data?:** Given the data's nature NoSQL databases or S3 buckets won't have as efficient reads/writes as SQL
+- **Why is are the other services used not suitable for this data?:** Given the data's tabular nature, NoSQL databases or S3 buckets won't have as efficient reads/writes as SQL databases
 - **Bucket/instance/table name:** s289.terrains
 - **Video timestamp:**
 - **Relevant files:**